-Our lowermost mantle simulations also reinforce the notion that discrepant splitting behavior
+Our lowermost mantle simulations also reinforce the notion that discrepant splitting behaviour between SKS and SKKS phases can arise even in models that feature laterally homogeneous anisotropic structure in the lowermost mantle.
+While SKS - SKKS splitting discrepancies are often taken to imply a lateral gradient in anisotropy between the respective D'' pierce points of the SKS and SKKS phases (e.g. Long 2009), our simulations (and previous work by others, including work based on ray theoretical approximations) show that homogeneous anisotropy can give rise to such discrepancies.
+SKS-SKKS splitting discrepancies, when interpreted in the context of lowermost mantle anisotropy, should therefore be taken to imply a contribution to splitting from anisotropy sampled by one or both phases (e.g. Lynner & Long 2014; Long & Lynner 2015; Deng et al. 2017; Reiss et al. 2019), rather than to require a lateral gradient in D'' anisotropy.

-Full wave sensitivity of SK(K)S phases to arbitrary anisotropy in the upper and lower mantle between SKS and SKKS phases can arise even in models that feature laterally homogeneous anisotropic structure in the lowermost mantle.
-While SKS - SKKS splitting discrepancies are often taken to imply a lateral gradient in anisotropy between the respective D'' pierce points of the SKS and SKKS phases (e.g., Long, 2009), our simulations (and previous work by oth-ers, including work based on ray theoretical approximations) show that homogeneous anisotropy can give rise to such discrepancies.
-SKS - SKKS splitting discrepancies, when interpreted in the context of lowermost mantle anisotropy, should therefore be taken to imply a contribution to splitting from anisotropy sampled by one or both phases (e.g., Lynner & Long, 2014; Long & Lynner, 2015; Deng et al., 2017; Reiss et al., 2019), rather than to require a lateral gradient in D''anisotropy.
+8 CONCLUSION

-791 8 CONCLUSION
+We have presented a new wavefield modelling strategy to introduce the effects of general anisotropy in global models using the pseudospectral element code AxiSEM3D.
+The implementation of arbitrary anisotropy is accomplished by describing the elastic properties of the seismic domain in terms of the full elastic tensor with 21 independent coefficients.
+We have carried out global wavefield simulations for models that include anisotropy in the upper and lowermost mantle, reaching frequencies as high as 0.2 Hz with relatively modest computational resources.
+We benchmarked our implementation against known reference solutions for simple upper mantle models, and then investigated the behaviour of SK(K)S phases for models that include upper mantle anisotropy (in HTI and orthorhombic geometries) as well as those that include anisotropy at the base of the mantle (for possible bridgmanite and post-perovskite CPO scenarios).
+We carried out shear wave splitting analysis (both the traditional transverse component minimization method and the splitting intensity method) on synthetic waveforms for the suite of global anisotropic models.
+These tests revealed that shear wave splitting, as manifested in the full-wavefield simulations, behaves similarly to the predictions of ray theory to first order, but some departures from ray theoretical behaviour (due to full waveform effects) are found.

-We have presented a new wavefield modeling strategy to introduce the effects of general anisotropy in global models using the pseudo-spectral element code AxiSEM3D.
-The implementation of ar-bitrary anisotropy is accomplished by describing the elastic properties of the seismic domain in terms of the full elastic tensor with 21 independent coefficients.
-We have carried out global wave-field simulations for models that include anisotropy in the upper and lowermost mantle, reaching frequencies as high as 0.2Hz with relatively modest computational resources.
-We benchmarked our implementation against known reference solutions for simple upper mantle models, and then investigated the behavior of SK(K)S phases for models that include upper mantle anisotropy (in HTI and orthorhombic geometries) as well as those that include anisotropy at the base of the mantle (for possible bridgmanite and post-perovskite CPO scenarios).
-We carried out shear wave splitting analysis (both the traditional transverse component minimization method and the split-ting intensity method) on synthetic waveforms for the suite of global anisotropic models.
-These tests revealed that shear wave splitting, as manifested in the full-wavefield simulations, behaves similarly to the predictions of ray theory to first order, but some departures from ray theoreti-cal behavior (due to full waveform effects) are found.
-Our results indicate that although some SKS - SKKS splitting intensity discrepancies arise from anisotropic upper mantle models, particularly when low symmetry classes (e.g. orthorhombic) are considered, these are of modest am-plitude (generally less than 0.2s, with a few discrepancies up to 0.4s).
-On the other hand, we find that realistic lowermost mantle anisotropy scenarios can cause significant splitting (up to $\sim 1s$) of SK(K)S waveforms when full wave propagation is taken into account, with SKS - SKKSsplitting intensity discrepancies up to $\sim 1s$ or greater.
-The cross-validation test with the discrete spectral element solver SPECFEM3D_GLOBE further highlights the capability of AxiSEM3D to handle increasingly complex Earth models, including those with arbitrary anisotropic symmetry, without loss of accuracy and with accessible computing resources.
-In the future, AxiSEM3D will be used to investigate the behavior of SK(K)S phases in the presence of lateral heterogeneity in anisotropic structure, paving the way for more realistic consideration of full wavefield effects when interpreting shear wave splitting measurements, particularly due to D'' anisotropy.
+Our results indicate that although some SKS-SKKS splitting intensity discrepancies arise from anisotropic upper mantle models, particularly when low symmetry classes (e.g. orthorhombic) are considered, these are of modest amplitude (generally less than 0.2 s, with a few discrepancies up to 0.4 s).
+On the other hand, we find that realistic lowermost mantle anisotropy scenarios can cause significant splitting (up to ~ 1 s) of SK(K)S waveforms when full wave propagation is taken into account, with SKS-SKKS splitting intensity discrepancies up to ~ 1 s or greater.
+The cross-validation test with the discrete spectral element solver SPECFEM3D_GLOBE further highlights the capability of AxiSEM3D to handle increasingly complex earth models, including those with arbitrary anisotropic symmetry, without loss of accuracy and with accessible computing resources.
+In the future, AxiSEM3D will be used to investigate the behaviour of SK(K)S phases in the presence of lateral heterogeneity in anisotropic structure, paving the way for more realistic consideration of full wavefield effects when interpreting shear wave splitting measurements, particularly due to D'' anisotropy.